 The phrase “Glück auf” was often used as a general greeting phrase in regions where many men worked in the (coal) mining profession (often for several generations).
+It was their way to say hello.
 But it’s less common nowadays, due to the demise of the coal mining industry.

 - Glück zu

 “Luck to,” a phrase originating in the milling profession.
 In old times young men wanting to become a miller had to travel from mill to mill in order to learn from different masters and become knowledgeable in every aspect of the trade.
 Upon arrival at a new mill they greeted the miller with “Glück zu”, meaning they were bringing luck from their former mill to the new one, and asked for a job.

 Hunting has a very long tradition in Germany and over the centuries hunters formed their very own kind of language.
 Many expressions used by hunters are unintelligible for outsiders.

 The expression Horrido used as a greeting, doesn’t stem from the English word “horrid”.
 It’s origins lie in the cry “Ho, Rüd(e), Ho!”, used by dog handlers trying to push on their (male) hunting dogs.

 Later on, Horrido has also been used by fighter pilots as a kind of war cry.

 Waidmann is an old -fashioned expression for a huntsman, and “heil” stems from the latin “salve” as a salutation.